 Loudoun County Criminal Lawyer

-There are myriad charges you could potentially be facing in Loudoun County, including:
+There are a plethora of charges you could potentially be facing in Loudoun County, including:

 DUI, DUID, and Reckless Driving

-Repeat DUI offenders with excessive blood alcohol content (BAC) levels of .15 or more face mandatory minimum jail terms.
-Transporting minors while driving under the influence or alcohol or drugs is an aggravated factor which can lead to stiffer penalties as wel.
-License suspensions begin at one year for first offenses, rise to three years for second offenses, and a third DUI conviction ith a ten year period is a class 6 felony offense carrying an indefinite suspension and very harsh mandatory terms of incarceration.
+Repeat DUI offenders with excessive blood alcohol content (BAC) levels of 0.15 or more face mandatory minimum jail terms.
+Transporting minors while driving under the influence or alcohol or drugs is an aggravated factor which can lead to stiffer penalties as well.
+License suspensions begin at one year for first offenses, rise to three years for second offenses, and a third DUI conviction within a 10-year period is a class 6 felony offense carrying an indefinite suspension and very harsh mandatory terms of incarceration.

 If you are charged with a crime, your lawyer will work with you to craft a plan for your successful defense.
 Most criminal cases are heard at the Loudoun General District Court, located at 18 East Market Street in Leesburg Virginia.
 Your lawyer will thoroughly analyze your case, gathering evidence to support your innocence and finding experts to testify in your defense.
 Our attorneys know the legal requirements of police and courtroom procedures and will aggressively fight for the reduction or dismissal of any charges against you.
 For further explanation of Maryland criminal laws, please visit this page.